abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ENTRYPOINT ["dotnet", "Acme.BookStore.Web.dll"]
 ```

 You can come across an error when the image is being built.
 This occurs because of `dotnet dev-certs` command trying to list the existing certificates **inside the container** and unavailable to.
-This is not an important error since we aim to generate the **authserver.pfx** file and discard the container it is built in.
+This error is not important since we aim to generate the **authserver.pfx** file and discard the container it is built in.

 ![auth-server-pfx-generation-error](../../../en/images/auth-server-pfx-generation-error.png)